stoplightio/spectral/README.md

 Once you've had a look through the getting started material, some of these guides can help you become a power user.

 - [Different Workflows](https://meta.stoplight.io/docs/spectral/docs/guides/1-workflows.md) - When and where should you use Spectral?
-Editors, Git-hooks, Continuous Integration, GitHub Actions, wherever you like.
+Editors, Git hooks, continuous integration, GitHub Actions, wherever you like!
 - [Using the command-line interface](https://meta.stoplight.io/docs/spectral/docs/guides/2-cli.md) - Quickest way to get going with Spectral is in the CLI.
 - [Using the JavaScript API](https://meta.stoplight.io/docs/spectral/docs/guides/3-javascript.md) - Access the _raw power_ of Spectral via the JS, or hey, TypeScript if you want.
 - [Custom Rulesets](https://meta.stoplight.io/docs/spectral/docs/guides/4-custom-rulesets.md) - Need something more than the core rulesets provide?
 Fancy building your own API Style Guide?
 Learn how to create a custom ruleset.